DCC-EX/dcc-ex.github.io/docs/ex-rail/EX-RAIL-command-reference.rst

   Creates a complementary event handler for the selected track, to be executed when the MotorDriver routines indicate the overload is cleared.
 Refer also to :doc:`/trackmanager/index`

-  Note:  AFTEROVERLOAD is only relevent when used within and ONOVERLOAD....
+  Note:  AFTEROVERLOAD is only relevant when used within and ONOVERLOAD....
 DONE structure.

 |hr-dashed|